-Growing Blanket Flowers (Gaillardia) are an interesting and colorful addition to the flower bed or garden, offering long lasting blooms if deadheaded, a necessary part of the care of Blanket Flowers.
+Growing Blanket Flowers (Gaillardia) are an interesting and colorful addition to the flower bed or garden, offering long-lasting blooms if deadheaded, a necessary part of the care of Blanket Flowers.
 A member of the Daisy family, flowers are similar to those of the familiar Wildflower.

 Growing Conditions and General Care

-Sow seeds into a well-draining soil and cover slightly.
-Although drought tolerant once established, care of Blanket Flowers includes keeping the seeds moist until germination occurs.
+Sow seeds into well-draining soil and cover slightly.
+Although drought tolerant once established, the care of Blanket Flowers includes keeping the seeds moist until germination occurs.
 Once established, occasional watering should become a part of Blanket Flowers' care.
-This assists in a longer display of the colorful blooms.
+This assists in a longer display of colorful blooms.

-Care of Gaillardias includes planting in a full sun location to keep this fast growing specimen happy.
-As a native plant to the central United States and Mexico, Blanket Flower is a heat loving flower that attracts butterflies.
+Care of Gaillardias includes planting in a full sun location to keep this fast-growing specimen happy.
+As a native plant to the central United States and Mexico, Blanket Flower is a heat-loving flower that attracts butterflies.
 Growing Blanket Flowers are drought tolerant and do not like wet feet from soggy soil.

 Now that you are familiar with growing Blanket Flowers, you can add them to a bed or border for eye-catching color.
 Growing Blanket Flowers can naturalize in a meadow or field, adding hues of color.
 The easy care of Blanket Flowers makes them an ideal specimen for many landscape uses.